OpenDominion/OpenDominion/CONTRIBUTING.md

 - Your PHP has the extensions: mbstring, openssl (todo: needed?), pdo_sqlite and optionally xdebug
 - You have composer installed and in your path
 - You have npm, yarn and gulp installed and in your path
+- You have a basic understanding of the [Laravel framework](https://laravel.com/docs)

 ##### Languages, frameworks, libraries and tools